 Smithfield garlic and herb pork tenderloin review: The Taste

 If you can’t tell by the picture it was very moist and tender and cooked perfectly.
 You could taste the marinade all the way through the meat and it was delicious.
 The more I ate it the more I fell in love with it.
 Then I had a piece that tasted like pure salt.
 I am not sure if it was a clump of something or what is was exactly.
 I had a few more bites and there was that salt taste again.
 If it didn’t taste so good I would have stopped eating it.
-The wife thought hers was too salty from start to finish.
+The wife thought hers was way too salty from start to finish.

 The bottom line:

 If you dislike salty foods you will want to avoid the Smithfield garlic and herb pork tenderloin all together.
 If salty doesn’t bother you then I say give it a try.
-I though the flavor was wonderful, if it weren’t for those salty deposits I would have said this is a must try item.
+I thought the flavor was wonderful, if it weren’t for those salty deposits I would have said this is a must try item.

 Would we buy a Smithfield garlic and herb pork tenderloin again?
 I would, the wife wouldn’t.
 Since she does the grocery shopping I guess we won’t be buying it again.